Risingriku/Coder_Riku/README.md

 PROJECT NAME:
-  -Voice Assisstant using Html, Css and JavaScript
+  - Voice Assisstant using Html, Css and JavaScript

 DESCRIPTION:
-  -This project simply works as your personal assisstant -Uses your voice command as an input and give the further output -Answer questions related to weather,time etc
+  - This project simply works as your personal assisstant
+  - Uses your voice command as an input and give the further output
+  - Answer questions related to weather,time etc

 NEED TO THE FOLLOWING MODULES:
-  -SpeechRecognition
+  - SpeechRecognition

 BROWSER SUPPORT